JavaScript SDK

 JavaScript SDK (window.ours_experiments)

-After the experiment script loads, it exposes a window.ours_experiments global that gives you programmatic access to experiment assignments, conversion tracking, and event subscriptions from your own JavaScript code.
+After the experiment script loads, it exposes a window.ours_experiments global that gives you programmatic access to initialization, experiment assignments, conversion tracking, and event subscriptions from your own JavaScript code.

 SDK Methods